 Kenneth Okeke is currently in deportation proceedings.

 U.S. Citizenship and Immigration Services conducted the investigation.
-Assistant U.S. Attorney Adam Goldman is prosecuting the case. null
+Assistant U.S. Attorney Adam Goldman is prosecuting the case.

 Woman convicted of unlawfully obtaining citizenship through sham marriage in Houston